waidzk/synapsis-test-blog/README.md

 This app uses several open-source projects to work correctly:

 - [NEXT.js] - The React Framework for the Web
-- [node.js] - evented I/O for the backend
+- [node.js] - As an asynchronous event-driven JavaScript runtime
 - [Axios] - Promise based HTTP client for the browser and node.js
 - [react-toastify] - A ReactJS component to render a notification
 - [react-paginate] - A ReactJS component to render a pagination.